 Tolerable breakeven amount = lesser of 20 percent × current year (CY) expenses, or CY expenses ÷ 12 x 2 months

 If the effective balance is greater than the tolerable breakeven amount, the service center is deemed to have a surplus.
-If this occurs, Costing and Analysis will contact the department and schedule a rate review.
+If this occurs, Federal Reporting will contact the department and schedule a rate review.

 The following activities cannot be included in a service center account: